Student Health Insurance Policy

 The decision to enroll (including automatic enrollment by default) or waive U-SHIP coverage is binding for the remaining plan year, with the following exceptions:

 - Students who graduate at the end of Autumn or Winter quarters will have their U-SHIP coverage terminated at the conclusion of the quarter in which they graduate.
 (See below for information on continuation coverage.)

-- Students who are no longer actively registered in their program will have their U-SHIP coverage terminated at the conclusion of the last quarter in which they were actively enrolled in their program.
+- Students who are no longer in an eligible status or who are no longer actively registered in their program will have their U-SHIP coverage terminated at the conclusion of the last quarter in which they were actively enrolled in their program.
 (See below for information on continuation coverage.)

 However, any student who made a claim on their U-SHIP plan during a particular quarter must remain in U-SHIP for the remainder of that quarter, regardless of when their ineligibility becomes effective.
 U-SHIP premiums are non-refundable if a student has made claims on the plan at any point during that quarter, nor are premiums pro-ratable.

 In certain special cases it may be necessary to change health insurance coverage during the middle of the plan year (“mid-year change”).
 Specific circumstances that may qualify for a change in insurance enrollment in the middle of the plan year include:

 - Loss of existing health insurance coverage (i.e., aging-off a parent’s plan; parent/spouse terminating a job)

 - Addition or loss of health insurance coverage as a result of a change in employment

 - Change in coverage as a result of marriage/divorce or change in civil union status

 - Need to add coverage due to the birth/adoption of a child